 - Use this link to download the USB Type-C® cable assembly signal integrity test fixture Gerber files

-For cables implemented with an E-marker refer to the PD 3.0 Compliance Plan for cable tests.
+For cables implemented with an E-marker refer to the USB Power Delivery Compliance Plan for cable tests.

 Process for Requesting XIDs